 They frequent the coastal waters around Auckland and some of the gulf islands like Waiheke and Tiritiri Matangi.

-Their populations are declining in areas not protected from predators and humans and dogs are the greatest threat to the little penguin.
+Their populations are declining in areas not protected from predators.
+Humans and dogs are the greatest threat to the little penguin.

 Any enquiries should be directed to email@example.com